 Live Animal Room

-The Natural Science Museum is home to snakes, frogs, turtles, insects, and spiders.
+The Natural Science Museum is home to snakes, frogs, turtles, and insects.
 These are the stars of our popular Carnivorous Critters and Meet the Animals programs.
 Some animals live with us year round and visit the schools in the winter.
 Other animals just spend the summer with us and are then released back into the wild each fall.

 We have a collection of over 900 bird specimens representing most of the species seen on Nantucket.
 Some of these are on display in the Museum in seasonally changing exhibits that highlight interesting groups of birds or interesting behaviors.